1. What to do when someone dies?

 9. How much does a funeral cost?

 Costs vary greatly between different people's needs, it depends entirely on whether burial or cremation is chosen, your choice of casket and additional items such as flowers, newspaper notices, and catering.
-Larger funerals can cost up to $8,000 - $10,000.
+Larger funerals can cost over $10,000.
 Burials cost considerably more than cremations due to the cost of the grave and headstone required.

 10. Why plan ahead?